frankfolabi/learn-devops/README.md

-# ansible-linux
+# Configuring Linux Servers with Ansible
-Ansible Configuration to servers
+Learning Ansible as an IaC for server configuration